fudan-generative-vision/DicFace/README.md

 ### 📥 Download Pretrained Models

 The pre-trained weights have been uploaded to Baidu Netdisk.
 Please download them from the [link](https://pan.baidu.com/s/1VTNbdtZDvgY0163a1T8ITw?pwd=dicf)

+Now you can easily get all pretrained models required by inference from our HuggingFace [repo](https://huggingface.co/fudan-generative-ai/DicFace).

 **File Structure of Pretrained Models**
 The downloaded .ckpts directory contains the following pre-trained models: